SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/authentication/saml/okta.md

 - **Key Transport Algorithm**: Choose *RSA-OAEP*.

 - **Encryption Certificate**: Add the service provider certificate.
-It should be the same certificate as that found in the SonarQube SAML settings under "Service provider certificate".
+It should be the same certificate as the one found in the SonarQube SAML settings under "Service provider certificate".

 ![Encryption attributes](/images/okta/okta-encryption-attributes.png)